 I've also got a backup Sony A6000 with Tamron 18-200 zoom lens which doesn't get as much use as it used to.

 About my computer:

-I'm a computer guy working for a computer company.
+I'm a computer geek at heart.
 Since I spend a lot of time with Photoshop, and I'm not very patient, I'm a firm believer in having as much computer horsepower as you can afford.
 Nobody ever complained that their computer was too fast.

-I'm currently using a home built system with an overclocked i7-2600k, 16 GB of RAM, 240 GB SSD boot drive and a couple of 2 TB hard drives along with numerous external drives.
+I'm currently using a home built system with an i7-7700k, 16 GB of RAM, 240 GB SSD boot drive and a couple of 2 TB hard drives along with numerous external drives.
 Yeah, it's fast.
-But the best part are the two Dell 27" UltraSharp monitors.
-Both are the high-end calibrated version that covers the Adobe 1998 color space - big, sharp, and the colors are accurate.
+But the best part is the Dell 27" UltraSharp monitor.
+It's the high-end calibrated version that covers the Adobe 1998 color space - big, sharp, and the colors are accurate.
 Buy one.
 Got a bonus this year?
 Buy two.
-Nobody ever complained that their monitor was to sharp, too big or too accurate.
+Nobody ever complained that their monitor was too sharp, too big or too accurate.

-It may seem kind of crazy but I use ACDSee Pro instead of Lightroom for keeping track of my 80,000+ photos.
+It may seem surprising but I use ACDSee Pro instead of Lightroom for keeping track of my 100,000+ photos.
 Yeah, I own Lightroom because it's included with the Adobe Creative Cloud Photography Plan.
-But ACDSee is enough better to make it worth the additional investment.
+But ACDSee streamlines the workflow enough to make it worth the additional investment.
 It doesn't require importing your pictures, it just reads you hard drive.
-That in itself greatly simplifies workflow.
+That in itself greatly increases productivity.